Elementary and Middle School

 Jesus First In All We Do!

-As we seek to nurture the next generation to impact the world for Christ, we begin each day focused on HIm.
+As we seek to nurture the next generation to impact the world for Christ, we begin each day focused on Him.
 Each morning, the elementary and middle school students and staff start the day with praise and worship followed by class devotions and Bible.
 We also have weekly chapels and a school-wide focus on character building based on Godly principals.

 Academics